 We first visit the Musée Victor Horta, located in Horta’s private house and studio.
 Built between 1898 and 1901, the two buildings making up the museum exemplify Art Nouveau at its height.
 Their utterly exquisite, finely detailed interior decoration has largely been retained, with the mosaics, stained glass, and wall decorations forming a harmonious and elegant whole.

 We next follow an Art Nouveau trail through Brussels.
 We visit an exceptional townhouse that has recently been opened to the public.
 The UNESCO-listed Hôtel Max Hallet was designed by Victor Horta in in 1904-1906 to suit the lifestyle of his client, the lawyer Max Hallet.
 It combines private residential rooms and reception rooms.
 The building is crafted inside and out as a coherent work of art.
-On the garden side, a three-cylinder structure of coloured glass rises from white brick columns.
-It opens to the second floor of the building to filtered light.
-We see the exterior of the masterpiece of another major Art Nouveau architect, Paul Hankar.
+On the garden side, a three-cylinder structure of coloured glass rises from white brick columns; the glass allows filtered light to illuminate the second floor.
+We also see the exterior of the masterpiece of another major Art Nouveau architect, Paul Hankar.
 His Ciamberlani House displays a stunning sgraffito façade.

 This afternoon, we visit the Musée Fin-de-Siècle, which celebrates the important flowering of art in Belgium at the turn of the 20th century.
 Well-known artists represented include James Ensor, Fernand Khnopff, Victor Horta and Henry van de Velde.
 You will, however, be surprised by the number of excellent artists of whom you may not have heard.
 (Overnight Brussels) B